 Copy permalink to share

-Juglans nigra Linnaeus.
-Black Walnut.
-Phen: Apr-May; Oct.
-Hab: Moist, nutrient-rich forests of floodplains and slopes, calcareous hammocks.
-Dist: MA west to MN, south to Panhandle FL and TX.
+not marked as a favorite taxon Juglans nigra Linnaeus.
+Common name: Black Walnut.
+Phenology: Apr-May; Oct.
+Habitat: Moist, nutrient-rich forests of floodplains and slopes, calcareous hammocks.
+Distribution: MA west to MN, south to Panhandle FL and TX.

 Origin/Endemic status: Native